computational-psychiatry-course/cpc2022/tutorials/README.md

 # CPC Zurich 2022 Tutorials

 The practical tutorial sessions on the Day 6 of the course provide small-group, in-depth and hands-on experience on a specific modelling approach.
 The tutorials cover only open-source software packages.
-Installation guides for required software installation for each tutorial are available in a separate repo, which is included as a submodule in the folder `installation-guides`.

 ## Practical Session A with Tore Erdmann, Alex Hess & Peter Thestrup Waade - Bayesian Learning using the Hierarchical Gaussian Filter (HGF)
 #### Description